Bring your cat or dog in to our veterinarians at Broadway Animal Hospital for preventive and restorative veterinary dental health care.

 Oral health is an essential component of overall health for our cats and dogs.
 However, most pets don't receive the oral hygiene care or routine dental care their mouths need so their teeth and gums remain healthy.

-At our veterinary hospital in the Pacific Northwest, we provide comprehensive dental care services for your pet, from basics such as dental hygiene exams, teeth cleaning and polishing to dental x-rays and surgeries.
+At our veterinary hospital in Everett, we provide comprehensive pet dental care services, from basics such as dental hygiene exams, teeth cleaning and polishing to dental x-rays and surgeries.

 Learning that your pet needs dental surgery can feel overwhelming.
 We'll do everything we can to ensure your pet has an easy, comfortable experience with us.
 We'll explain each step of the process in detail with you before the procedure, including preparation and post-operative care requirements.